artwork by Gemini 3 Pro

 Wave 3 2025+ Content intelligence: the tool understands your game’s strategy

 A Wave 1 or Wave 2 tool does not know that your pirate-themed deck builder desperately needs a counter to a dominant “hoard gold” strategy.
 To those tools, a card is just a string of characters.
-A Wave 3 tool reads the ontology, recognizes the resource economy, and generates cards that actively participate in balancing the ecosystem.
-The tool that started as a printer has finally become a partner.
+A Wave 3 tool reads the ontology, recognizes the resource economy, and generates cards that participate in balancing the ecosystem.
+Whether it generates good cards is a separate question, and one I will be honest about in the next article in this series.

 What Changed to Make This Possible